istio/community/FEATURE-LIFECYCLE-CHECKLIST.md

 An Alpha feature can be officially labeled as Beta once it meets the following additional requirements:

+* Design
+    * Requires Approved Design Doc in order to merge.
 * Config
     * Can be enabled by default without requiring explicit user action.